tilgovi/dom-seek/README.md

 The `iter` argument must be a `NodeIterator` ([docs](https://developer.mozilla.org/en-US/docs/Web/API/NodeIterator)) instance with a `whatToShow` property equal to `NodeFilter.SHOW_TEXT`.

+Use the `dom-node-iterator` module for a portable `NodeIterator` polyfill if targeting browsers that lack a full implementation that includes the `referenceNode` and `pointerBeforeReferenceNode` properties.

 The `where` argument is an integer, else an `Element` or `Text` node.